-With the management policy of "Each day with renewed commitment, we create new value through packaging", Fuji Seal Group ("FSG") endeavors to achieve sustainable growth and enhance its corporate value over the mid-to long-term for our stakeholders, such as customers, employees, business partners, shareholders, and society.
+With the mission statement of “Each day with renewed commitment, we create new value through packaging”, Fuji Seal Group (“FSG”) endeavors to achieve sustainable growth and enhance its corporate value over the mid-to long-term for our stakeholders, such as customers, employees, business partners, shareholders, and society.

 FSG is committed to comply with the FSG Code and requests all FSG Personnel to understand and observe the FSG Code.

 The FSG Code applies to the directors, executive officers, officers and all employees of 1) Fuji Seal International, Inc. (“FSI”), 2) Companies in which FSI holds a majority of issued voting shares or equity directly or indirectly and 3) other companies in which FSI Board of Directors determines that FSG Code applies.